Chris Christie ContactBack to top

 As the Republican presidential field took shape in 2011, donors and grass-roots activists dissatisfied with their choices began touting a Christie candidacy.
 A handful of wealthy GOP donors, led by Home Depot mogul Kenneth Langone, urged him to run, but Christie insisted that he was uninterested.
 Instead, he threw himself into campaigning on behalf of GOP nominee Mitt Romney, traveling to more than a dozen states and occasionally engaging hecklers at rally events.
 In his convention keynote, however, Christie avoided coming across as pugnacious.
 He talked about his own accomplishments in detail, leading many political observers to regard his remarks as less of an endorsement for Romney than a pitch to be taken seriously in 2016.
 He told Fox News that he avoided blasting Obama because he wanted to emphasize Republican ideas.

-In the closing days of the 2012 campaign, Hurricane Sandy blasted New Jersey.
+In the closing days of the 2012 campaign, Hurricane Sandy ravaged New Jersey's coastline.
 Christie accompanied Obama to damaged areas and heaped praise on the president’s responsiveness.
 Asked about the wisdom of offering such accolades so close to the election, he was dismissive: “I’ve got a job to do here in New Jersey that’s much bigger than presidential politics, and I could care less about any of that stuff.”
 When House Speaker John Boehner, R-Ohio, subsequently delayed a vote on Sandy relief legislation, an apoplectic Christie called the decision “absolutely disgraceful ...
 It’s why the American people hate Congress.”
 The bill eventually passed and became law, but Christie paid a political price among the GOP base.
 When the high-profile Conservative Political Action Conference was planned for March 2013, Christie not only wasn’t among the speakers, he wasn’t invited to the event.
 He further irked conservatives when he announced an expansion of the state’s Medicaid program.